drmonkeysee/ecs-scheduler/README.md

 ### Scheduled Jobs

 The unit of ECS scheduler that controls tasks is the scheduled job.
-See the Swagger spec for full documentation on scheduled jobs but a quick summary of the most commonly used fields is listed below:
+See the Swagger spec for full documentation on scheduled jobs but a job field summary is listed below:

 ```
 taskDefinition - required field; name of the ECS task to control via this job